terminite1/ARGSITEPREALPHA/README.md

-# launch run.exe : )
+# THIS IS NOT MEANT FOR PROPER USE

-Just to clarify, there is nothing important in the site Y E T.
+I am TESTING CODE that is not guaranteed to be in the final version.

-It's pretty much worthless for now, just wait for final release
+Do not use without expecting it to be fully functional.